ddd-by-examples/library/README.md

         .dependOnClassesThat()
         .resideInAPackage("..infrastructure..");
 ```
-and framewors do not affect the domain model
+and that frameworks do not affect the domain model
 ```java
 @ArchTest
 public static final ArchRule model_should_not_depend_on_spring =